weisrc/project-wrover/README.md

 ### C.7.
 Test Code

 The AVR's serial is tested using the ESP32's integration test for getting the ultrasonic sensor readings.

+### C.8.
+Test Results

+The AVR passed the integration test as the ESP32 was able to get the ultrasonic sensor readings.

+### C.9.
+Test Code Description

+Please see the ESP32 section for the test code description.

+### C.10.
+Troubleshooting

+The related troubleshooting is written in the ESP32 section.

 ## 11. Libraries and Tools